nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/README.md

-# The Ulitmate 'Get data from NIST/JANAF without interpolation' Repository
+# The Ultimate 'Get data from NIST/JANAF without interpolation' Repository

 This repository contains the code to obtain thermochemical data from NIST and JANAF.
 The Python code does the database searching and interpolation for you, easy!
 ## Installation